Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Getting_started.md

 $ rbw logout
 ```

-By default the connection is done on the sandbox platform.
-To log to the official Rainbow platform, simply add the option `--official`

-Once this command is done, you're connected to Rainbow and you can launch other commands until your session expires.
+Once this command is done, you're disconnected to Rainbow.

 #### Command **WHOAMI**